wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/templates-governance-policies/includes/3-templates.md

-In this section we are going to discover templates that allow administrators to automate the governance of their environments.
+In this section, we are going to discover templates that allow administrators to automate the governance of their environments.

 ### Template #1 - List New Microsoft Flow Connectors